How to Decorate a Little Girl’s Room with Thrifted Vintage Finds

 My husband, Craig, breathed life back into this sweet piece by painting it, and by doing some woodworking that needed to be done after years of use.

 Once it was sympathetically revamped, I wanted to give this area a little makeover.
 I sewed a little tea towel (using my grandmother’s old sewing machine), and I made a pattern using my daughter’s hand, for the oven glove.
-I also added little hooks to the bottom of the oven shelf top so that I could add mini teacups.
+Then, I added little hooks to the bottom of the oven shelf top so that I could add mini teacups.

 Not long after, my daughter was thrift shopping with me, and she excitedly spotted a full tea set (still in the original packaging).
 We bought the white and blue floral tea set, in order to give it a new home…and we had just the place.

 The top of the oven piece is decorated with a thrifted basket, and a thrifted milk glass vase.
-It is then layered with a thrifted, framed picture of a little girl, as well as a family print that was given to me.
+It is then layered with a thrifted framed picture of a little girl- as well as a family print that was given to me.

 Now the oven is ready for another life of play.

-I also wanted to share a wooden, thrifted mirror that I purchased.
-I had to dig for this one, and it was quite dirty, but I knew it would shine up nicely with a bit of TLC.
-It is heavy and well made- so I am glad I bought it.
+This treasure required some digging.
+The mirror was quite dirty, but I knew with a little bit of TLC, it would shine up nicely.
+It is a heavy well-made mirror- so I am glad I bought it.
 In my opinion, it gives the girl’s room a sweet, vintage nursery vibe.

 Remember, do not walk away from a good find just because it needs a good bath.